Chaiya Art Awards helps fund this vital work

 Our Charity partner UNSEEN works to end human trafficking and modern slavery.

 Our Charity partner UNSEEN works to end human trafficking and modern slavery.
 Chaiya Art Awards helps fund this vital work by donating a percentage of all book and artwork sales from the exhibitions at the gallery@oxo.
 UNSEEN works across the UK with Government and key agencies, as well as directly with survivors; runs the UK Modern Slavery Helpline; provides emergency safehouse accommodation; supports survivors to recover from their trauma and live in freedom and safety in the community Unseen uses art as therapy to aid recovery of survivors.

 Connection with the imagination can be a transformational step in a person’s healing.
-Art as therapy helps survivors to process their past and importantly, to develop the courage to begin imagining a safe and more positive future.
+It helps survivors to process their past and, importantly, to develop the courage to begin imagining a safe and more positive future.